 What happens on the Brooks Falls live camera during the winter months?

 The Brooks Falls live stream is busy capturing bears feasting on a buffet of salmon in preparation for hibernation!
 Since the bear’s heart rate and breathing drop and become so shallow, surviving the winter hibernation takes a lot of energy.
 These great majestic bears spend their spring to summer months eating a year’s worth of food!
 The Brooks Falls live camera that is normally capturing a live feed of bears in Alaska feasting on the sockeye salmon is pretty quiet during the winter months.
 October and November start the process of hibernation for these bears.
 The bears’ body temperature drops a little below normal along with their heart rate and breathing.
 Their breathing can slow down to an incredible one breath per minute as well as 8-10 heartbeats per minute.
 Once spring rolls around, the bears exit their dens having lost about a third of their body weight.
-These bears are hungry and ready to eat, which is a great action for the Brooks Falls live stream!
+These bears are hungry and ready to eat, which is a great activity for the Brooks Falls live stream!
 Snacking on anything from nuts, berries, fruit, leaves, roots, and of course salmon.
 Once the salmon are leaping up the falls, the Brooks Falls live camera will be springing with more bear action.
 The Brooks Falls live camera gives you a glimpse into the bountiful and complex cycles of the Katmai bears.
 With the Brooks Falls live camera, you can witness these bears feeding and teaching their cubs how to hunt the salmon making their way upstream to spawn.
 Catch it all on the Brooks Falls bear cam!

 Brooks Falls – Katmai National Park, Alaska